lindy-labs/opus_contracts/docs/CONTRIBUTING.md

 ### Pull requests and code reviews

 Most contributions should happen via a pull request.
-Unless it's trivial change, opening a PR is always preferrable - besides the obvious benefits, it is a chance for all involved parties to learn something.
+Unless it's a trivial change, opening a PR is always preferrable - besides the obvious benefits, it is a chance for all involved parties to learn something.